Open to the Public

 Why is This Land Special?

 A natural oasis amid urban sprawl, unique High Mountain Park is situated in the Preakness Range of the Watchung Mountains.
 Rolling topography provides panoramic vistas, including a stunning view of New York City from High Mountain's summit.
-The preserve is one of the largest tracts of forested land in the Piedmont region of northern New Jersey and encompasses a mixture of woodlands and wetlands.
-Along with its open space value, the preserve harbors rare and threatened wildlife and a globally imperiled traprock (basalt) glade/outcrop community.
+The nature preserve is one of the largest tracts of forested land in the Piedmont region of northern New Jersey and encompasses a mixture of woodlands and wetlands.
+Along with its open space value, the nature preserve harbors rare and threatened wildlife and a globally imperiled traprock (basalt) glade/outcrop community.
 Nine ecological communities and 380 plant species, 18 of which are rare, have been identified at the site.
 They include the globally imperiled Torrey's mountain mint (Pycnanthemum torrei) and basil-leaved mountain mint (Pycnanthemum clinopodioides), which, along with narrow-leaved vervain (Verbena simplex), are also classified as endangered by the state.
 Hazel dodder (Cuscuta coryli), a state-imperiled plant, has been recorded as well.

 Several rock shelters in the area have been determined to be sites of pre-historic human habitation.
 During the American Revolution, high points along the ridge were used as signaling posts.
 The New York-New Jersey Trail Conference has been active at High Mountain since the 1940s, creating and maintaining hiking trails.